-You should learn about management as an engineer—I don’t want to become a manager; I’d rather evolve in technical positions.
+You should learn about management as an engineer!
+There.
+I said it.
+I don’t want to become a manager; I’d rather evolve in technical positions.
 Nonetheless, I’ve been reading books and attending training sessions on management and leadership for a few years now.
 These training sessions and books have taught me a lot and have proven useful in my work as a software and data engineer.
 Here’s why:

 Informal leadership

-As a developer, one possible evolution while keeping a technical position is to become a Tech Lead.
-I had the opportunity to take on this role during a project for a few months, and that’s when my interest in leadership really grew.
+As a developer, one possible evolution on a technical track is to become a Tech Lead.
+I had the opportunity to take on this role during a project, and that’s when my interest in leadership really grew.
+I collected information and advice on how to lead a project to become a better Tech Lead.

-I had assumed that getting a new title would make me more legitimate, but it turns out this is not true most of the time: the way you behave is what gives you legitimacy.
+I had assumed that getting a new title would make me more legitimate, but it turns out this is not true most of the time: the way you behave is what makes you legit in that kind of role.

 Even if you never become an official Tech Lead or something of the sort, you’ll probably end up informally leading initiatives or projects, even for a limited time.
 Those management techniques can really help make it a smooth experience!